-Your recommenders can submit electronic letters through the online application.
-You will be prompted to complete the “Recommendation Provider List.”
+Your recommenders are strongly encouraged to submit their letters online.
+Once you have clicked "submit" in your online application, you will be prompted to complete the "Recommendation Requests" in the Supplemental Items section.
+Here you will indicate the names and professional/academic email addresses of your recommenders.
+Personal email addresses of your recommenders should not be used for this purpose.
 This will generate an email to your recommenders instructing them on how to submit their letters online.
 When the recommendation letters are submitted, you will receive an email notification.

-Alternatively, you can have your recommenders mail in their letters, though you will still be required to submit their contact information in the online application.
+If absolutely necessary, you can have your recommenders mail in their letters, though you will still be required to submit their contact information in the online application.
 Should your recommenders prefer to send their letters via mail, you must fill out the recommendation cover sheet and send it directly to your recommender to complete along with the letter.
-You can obtain the complete application brochure and recommendation forms here.
 Each mailed recommendation letter and cover form must be received in a signed and sealed envelope.

 How do I apply to the MBA/MA program?

-What if I am admitted to SIS but not Kogod School of Business (KSB), Washington College of Law (WCL), or College of Arts and Sciences (CAS)?
+What if I am admitted to SIS but not Kogod School of Business (KSB) or College of Arts and Sciences (CAS)?

 The admission decisions of each school are independent.
-Should you apply to a dual degree program and only be admitted to SIS, our offer of admission still stands and you are eligible to proceed as a student in SIS.
+Should you apply to a dual degree program between SIS and KSB or CAS, and only be admitted to SIS, our offer of admission still stands and you are eligible to proceed as a student in SIS.
 Note that admission decisions to one program have no bearing on or leverage with another.